tim-puhlfuerss/Publish-Research-Software/chapters/6_release.md

 ## Minimal Release Checklist for Research Code

-1. Before you start, make sure that you:
+1. Before you start, make sure that you defined:

-   - Defined the release number scheme.
+   - Tthe release number scheme.
-   - Established the name mapping between release number and release tags.
+   - The name mapping between release number and release tags.
-   - Defined how to handle citation metadata.
+   - How to handle citation metadata.
-   - Defined where you want to archive the code.
+   - Where you want to archive the code.
-   - Defined the format and content of the release packages.
+   - The format and content of the release packages.

 2. Prepare code for release

    - Define the release number for the release.
    - Document the user-visible changes in the changelog.
    - Update the citation metadata for this release.

-3. Check code
+3. Check the code

    - Make sure that the code fulfills its intended functionality in the environments for which the code should work.
    - It is recommended to automate some checks by using automated tests and linting.
    - Review the documentation.

 4. Publish and archive the release

    - Mark the release in the source code repository using a tag.
    This step ensures that one can easily identify the content of the released version in the source code repository.
    - Create the release package and eventually publish it on a code distribution platform.